nategd/MYSQL_transfer/README.md

 # MYSQL_transfer
-This script will copy a server from a remote host and copy it to mysql
+This script will copy a database from a remote host and copy it to mysql

-HELP
+HELP SECTION

 If this doesnt work for some reason try adding your IP to cPanel if you are using cPanel